demirantay/notebook/programming/sql/__intro__.md

   |3| McLaren Formula 1| 4 | 0 | Race |

   By learning SQL, the goal is to learn how to answer specific questions about this data, like "What types of vehicles are on the road have less than four wheels?", or "How many models of cars does Ford produce?", to help us make better decisions down the road.

+- To run sql in your web site you need a RDBMS (Relational database management system i.e. MySQL PostgreSQL), a server scripting language like PHP, Python .etc.
+And html to style your SQL queries.

+- There arent many MAJOR commands in the SQL language but these are the very important ones : `SELECT`, `UPDATE`, `DELETE`, `INSERT`.

+### SELECT

 - To retrieve data from a SQL database we need to write `Select` statements which are often referred to as `queries`.
 If we had a very basic table of data the most basic query would be like the following:
   ```sql